perforce/helix-authentication-service/docs/Identity_Providers.md

 }
 ```

-The important part of that configuration is to set the `nameIdentifierProbes`,
-otherwise the NameID returned in the SAML response is the default generated
-value, which is difficult to tie back to the Perforce user account.
+1. Click the *ENABLE* button at the bottom of the page.

-On the *Usage* tab of the addon screen, copy the **Identity Provider Login URL**
+1. On the *Usage* tab of the addon screen, copy the **Identity Provider Login URL**
    to the `SAML_IDP_SSO_URL` setting in the service configuration.
-To get the SLO
-URL you will need to download the metadata and look for the
+1. To get the SLO URL you will need to download the metadata and look for the
    `SingleLogoutService` element, copying the `Location` attribute value to
    `SAML_IDP_SLO_URL` in the config.

 ## Azure Active Directory

-With Azure Active Directory (AAD) there is a version 1.0 and a 2.0.
-With v1.0
-there is SAML support, but no support for "personal" accounts, while v2.0
-supports personal accounts but does not support SAML.
-Version 2.0 is also
-referred to as the Microsoft Identity Platform, and offers OIDC support.

 ### OpenID Connect